Carroted/BetterPrefs/README.md

 You can get a list of saves by listing files in the saves directory, which, by default, is `Application.persistentDataPath + "/saves"`, and then add a list of save options the user can choose from, and call BetterPrefs.Load on the chosen save.

+Once your save manager is done and ready, you might be able to simply do a find and replace on your scripts from `PlayerPrefs` to `BetterPrefs`. (can be done easily in most IDEs). **MAKE SURE TO HAVE A BACKUP BEFORE DOING THIS!**

+It's also worth noting that old PlayerPrefs saves currently aren't supported, and if many people already have your game and have saves in it, those saves will be lost.
+This should only be an issue before release.

 ## Methods

 - **BetterPrefs.Load()**: Loads the save data from the default save file.